epicurrents/tab-module/TEST_DOCUMENTATION.md

 ### Inheritance Tests
 - ✅ Inherits from GenericResource
-- ✅ Has correct resource type ('tab-data')
+- ✅ Has correct resource type ('tab')
 - ✅ Is in 'ready' state immediately

 ### Property Change Notifications